rmblake2010/Sector-Red/README.md

 Future Progress:

 Next for things to do i would like to:
+- display enemy intentions
+- move the battle button configuration outside of the function it is in
+- switch to using a canvas
+- integrate jquery
+- check win/lose conditions outside of the battle button
 - add animations
 - sound effects
 - more music